architjain11/Competitive-Programming/Advent-Of-Code/Advent-Of-Code-2022/README copy.md

 # Advent Of Code Questions

-Solutions to Advent of Code (2020) questions that I practice.
+Solutions to [Advent of Code 2022](https://adventofcode.com/2022) questions that I practice.

 Note-
 1. Questions are solved in Python and their data sets are provided as well.